 No matter how many providers are at a location or how many patients you have $99/month covers everyone.

 Get more updates and information from Patient Options

 - Do your patients ever get upset having to pay an additional fee to join some network so they can pay less?
 Doesn’t that defeat the purpose?

-- As providers, we have enough of an issue placing value on our services, why burden your patient with the cost of joining a discount medical plan.
+- As providers, we have enough of an issue placing value on our services, why burden your patient with "membership fee" of joining a discount medical plan organization.

-- Offer legally discounted services without accusations of illegal inducements, dual fee schedules or improper time of service discounts.
+- Offer compliant, discounted services without accusations of illegal inducements, dual fee schedules or improper time of service discounts.